DaoDucHieu1712/E-Commerce/README.md

 # E-Commerce
 Shop online

-E-Commerce with React, Redux , TypeScript and Firebase
+E-Commerce with React, Redux  and Firebase